peaclab/HPAS/README.md

 HPC Performance Anomaly Suite (HPAS)
 ====================================

-This repository holds the anomaly suite presented in the paper "HPAS:
+This repository holds the anomaly suite presented in the paper "HPAS: An HPC Performance Anomaly Suite for Reproducing Performance Variations".

 Installation
 ------------